imjustadudegamer/VoyagerSP-Android/README.md

 ## Known issues

-This is an early release and has not been fully play-tested end to end.
-Known limitations as of this build:
+This port is 90% complete, but has yet to be fully play tested.
+Known issues:

-- **Loading screens are missing** — level transitions show no loading art yet.
+- **Loading screens are missing** — level transitions show no LCARS animated loading art yet, they were removed in very early unreleased builds as they actively caused issues.
-- **Save corruption is possible** — back up your saves; loads may occasionally fail or restore an inconsistent state.
+- **Save corruption is technically possible** — back up your saves; loads may occasionally fail or restore an inconsistent state.
+Most save specific isssues have been resolved, however latent bugs might still present themselves.
 - **Minor graphical and audio glitches** are still present.
 - **Character animations are not 100% accurate** yet.
-- The game is **not fully play-tested**, so other issues may surface.
+- **REPORT YOUR ISSUES PLEASE!**

 ## Build